mattbaxter689/SpotEng/README.md

 database running in a docker container.

 From there I can add the necessary transformations to data that I choose to.

+## TODO:
+- [ ] implement a class to allow download of data from spotify
+- [ ] Add schema for postgres in docker container
+- [ ] add docker compose file and set up services
+    - add service for db
+    - add service for db eng app
+- [ ] add commands to makefile